smitheric95/AB-Testing-Form/questions.md

 7.

 ## Section 2
-1. What school do you attend?
+1. Which school do you attend?
 	* Dedman
 	* Dedman Law
 	* Meadows